ourcodingclub/ourcodingclub.github.io/_posts/2017-03-29-data-vis-2_update.md

 We will use made-up data consisting of the abundance and height of different plant species occurring in two magic lands: Hogsmeade and Narnia.

-#### The imaginary data for this tutorial can be downloaded from <a href="https://github.com/ourcodingclub/CC-10-DataVis2" target="_blank">this repository.</a>
-Clone and download the repo as a zipfile, then unzip and set the folder as your working directory by running the code below (replacing with your actual folder path), or clicking `Session/ Set Working Directory/ Choose Directory` from the RStudio menu.
+#### The imaginary data for this tutorial can be downloaded from <a href="https://github.com/ourcodingclub/CC-10-DataVis2" target="_blank">this repository.</a> Clone and download the repo as a zipfile, then unzip and set the folder as your working directory by running the code below (replacing with your actual folder path), or clicking `Session/ Set Working Directory/ Choose Directory` from the RStudio menu.

 Alternatively, you can fork <a href="https://github.com/ourcodingclub/CC-10-DataVis2" target="_blank">the repository</a>  to your own GitHub account and then add it as a new RStudio project by copying the HTTPS/SSH link.
-For more details on how to register on GitHub, download Git, sync RStudio and Github and use version control, please check out our previous <a href="https://ourcodingclub.github.io/2017/02/27/git.html" target="_blank">tutorial.</a>
+For more details on how to register on GitHub, download Git, sync RStudio and Github and use version control, please check out our <a href="https://ourcodingclub.github.io/2017/02/27/git.html" target="_blank">Git tutorial.</a>

 Make a new script file through clicking `File/ New File/ R Script`, give it a title and some information, and we are all set to explore how plant communities have changed in our magical lands: Hogsmeade and Narnia!